WifiGuyWill/Aruba-Central-AP-Port-Validation-Script/README.md

 ```

 Download the repo, make sure Python is installed.
-Edit creds.py and enter the credentials for Aruba Central
+Edit creds.py and enter the credentials for Aruba Central.
 Then execute the script 'python3 main.py'

 The script will first generate a valid API key.
 It will then create a list of every active AP in Central.
 Lastly it will query the details of each AP and output the AP Name, Serail, Model, Port#, Speed and Duplex.
 This will be shown on the screen as the script executes, but will also be written to a file called 'ap_data.txt'.